Sapieha Palace, Vilnius

 Sapieha Palace (Sapiegų rūmai, Pałac Sapiehów) is a High Baroque palace in Sapiegos str., Antakalnis district of Vilnius, Lithuania.
-It is the only surviving of several palaces formerly belonging to the Sapieha family in the city.
+It is the only surviving palace of several formerly belonging to the Sapieha family in the city.
 The palace is surrounded by the remains of the 17th-century formal park, with parterres, ponds, and avenues.
 The impressive Baroque gate secures the entrance to the park from Antakalnis street and the other gate is on the opposite side of the park, near the palace.
 Both of them were restored in 2012.

 History

-The palace, ordered by Great Hetman of Lithuania Jan Kazimierz Sapieha the Younger was built in Baroque style in 1691–1697 in place of the former wooden mansion of Lew Sapieha (who died here in 1633).
-The palace was designed by Giovanni Pietro Perti and decorated with frescos by Michelangelo Palloni.
-The piano nobile has initially displayed Dutch tiles and mosaics representing blazons, churches, castles, and palaces owned or built by the Sapiehas.
+On the site where the Sapieha Palace was eventually built at the end of the 16th century, either Stefan Bielawski or Teodor Lacki constructed a brick palace.
+In 1619, it became the property of Piotr Nonhard, the Starost of Varėna and Horodniczy of Vilnius.
+The palace changed hands several times; among its owners was Hetman Michał Kazimierz Pac.
+Finally, in 1682, Kazimierz Jan Sapieha purchased it from the Jesuits.

+The Hetman planned to transform the palace into the center of an extensive residential complex, which, in addition to the palace itself, included a garden, a hunting area, two courtyards (a ceremonial one and a service one), as well as a church-mausoleum dedicated to the Lord Jesus, along with a Trinitarian monastery.
+The entire complex was completed around 1717.
+Around the estate, the Sapieha jurydyka began to grow, eventually extending as far as Rokantiškės.

+The architect of both the palace and the church was Giovanni Battista Frediani.
+The stucco decoration was executed by Pietro Petri, while the painting work was done by Michelangelo Palloni.
+The garden was designed by a Frenchman whose first name remains unknown, possibly Lamot who was active at the court of King John III Sobieski.

+The previous structure was not demolished but expanded to a larger size, with some elements removed.
+As a result, the palace is positioned diagonally relative to the garden, which was designed on the western side, parallel to the Dyneburg route.
+The entrance to the palace courtyard is located on the southern side, through the Vilnius Gate.
+The building’s design, featuring distinctive pseudo-defensive corner tower pavilions and arcaded loggias on the side facades, drew inspiration from Italian Renaissance architecture, particularly the Poggio Reale villa, popular in the contemporary Polish-Lithuanian Commonwealth.
+The direct inspiration appears to be the Villa Regia in Warsaw, built by King Władysław IV.
+External stairs led to a vaulted vestibule, from which one entered the representative section on the upper floor, while residential quarters were located in the corners.

 Originally, the palace had multi-floor arcades on its sides, which were later built up to gain more space inside the building.
 Jan Kazimierz Sapieha the Younger by building the luxurious Sapieha Palace ensemble wished to surpass the John III Sobieski projects and to show his power and ability to be a Grand Duke of Lithuania and King of Poland.